meerapatelmd/metathesaurus/README.md

 1. OMOP Only (MRCONSO, MRHIER, MRMAP, MRSMAP, MRSAT, AND MRREL)
 1. English Only (Non-English Language Tables are excluded)

+SQL scripts can be found in the inst/sql path to run directly in the client
-If you'd like to run Metamorphosys to set configurations instead, jump to [Metamorphosys](#metamorphosys).
+If you'd like to run Metamorphosys to set configurations instead, jump to [Metamorphosys](#metamorphosys)

 ## Related R Packages